- Production sites>

 The youngest member of the family interjects by asking if it's possible to eat the curd.
 Mauro explains that it is actually okay to taste it but it's definitely better to be patient and wait for 9 months for the finished product.
 He goes on to explain that once the cheese mass is taken out, the whey is left over from the processing and in the old days it was given to the pigs.
 This whey is good for the pigs because it can be used instead of water with the advantage that it contains nutritious lactose and proteins.

-As well as taking the family around the production plant, Mauro has also given them Grana Padano at different ageing stages to taste, so they can understand the difference between the cheese aged 9 months, over 16 months and the reserve variety, and thus capture the “vitality” of this constantly evolving product.
+As well as taking the family around the production plant, Mauro has also given them Grana Padano at different ageing stages to taste, so they can understand the difference between the cheese aged 9 months, over 16 months and the "Riserva", aged over 20 months, and thus capture the “vitality” of this constantly evolving product.

 He then goes on to talk about the differences between Grana Padano and Parmigiano Reggiano, not thinking about it as a competitor but as a cousin, with different characteristics, but still a PDO cheese.